vermicida/data-streaming-kafka/README.md

 $ docker-compose up --force-recreate --build
 ```

-Docker will run the services defined in the `docker-compose.yaml` file.
+Docker will run the services defined in the file `docker-compose.yaml`.
 If any of the images isn't found locally, Docker will download it.
 This process take awhile, so be patient; 10-15 minutes based on your internet connection and hardware.

 #### Terminal 2: Producer<a name="terminal-2-producer"></a>